ioccc-src/winner/src/sgit/README.md

 				WARNING: sed -i overwrites existing files
 				WARNING: this will create another file for each file changed

-    -o			    append sed options to options list
+    -o sed_option	    append sed options to options list
 				WARNING: use of '-o -n' without '-I', can depending on sed commands, empty files as if both sed -i and sed -n were used together

-				NOTE: you must pass the '-' or '--' for long options!
+				NOTE: you must pass the '-' for short options and '--' for long options!
+				NOTE: if you pass more than one option or it takes an option arg you must quote it!

     -s sed		    set path to sed
     -e command		    append sed command to list of commands to execute on globs

-sgit version: 0.0.10-1 24-04-2023
+sgit version: 0.0.11-1 28-04-2023
 ```

 You **MUST** specify at least one `sed` command and one glob: the sed command by